Overview

 Overnight stay.

-Meals: Breakfast, Lunch, Dinner and Tea service
+Meals: Breakfast, Lunch, Dinner

-Accommodation: Abbott Mount Cottage
+Accommodation: Abbott Mount

 Drive to Abbott Mount via Danachuli and Devidhura (6 hours).
-We will make a stop at to Ritha Sahib to visit this historic Sikh Gurudwara en route.
+We will make a stop at Ritha Sahib to visit this historic Sikh Gurudwara en route.

 About Ritha Sahib: Here, Guru Nanak met with the Nath Yogis whom he tried to bring to the path of active humanitarian service and to the path of loving remembrance of God`s Name.
 The story is not mentioned in janam sdkhis, but a strong tradition has grown that here Guru Nanak miraculously made the normally bitter fruit of a soapnut tree sweet for Bhai Mardana to feed on.
 A soapnut tree (not the original one) is still there and pilgrims receive sweet soapnuts as prasad.

 The historic hamlet of Abbott Mount is situated at an altitude of about 7,000 ft above sea level in the eastern part of the Kumaon Hills near the small town of Lohaghat in Champavat District.
 Abbott Mount was founded by and named after Mr. John Harold Abbott of Jhansi.
 An English businessman who wanted to start a hill station for the European community at the turn of the 20th century.
-Unlike many Indian hill stations Abbott Mount has changed little since its inception.
+Unlike many Indian hill stations, Abbott Mount has changed little since its inception.
 There are only thirteen secluded cottages spread over this private hill.
 There is a picturesque church set amidst the forest and an ancient cricket pitch with an unsurpassed view of the mountains.

 Overnight stay

-Meals: Breakfast, Lunch, Dinner and Tea service
+Meals: Breakfast, Lunch and Dinner

-Accommodation: Abbott Mount Cottage
+Accommodation: Abbott Mount

 Today we will visit Baleshwer Temple and Mayawati Ashram.